univention/univention-keycloak-app/docs/keycloak-app/configuration.rst

 To enable the web browser to send the :program:`Kerberos` tickets, you must change the following settings:

-Mozilla Firefox
+.. tab:: Mozilla Firefox

-   Open a new tab and enter ``about:config`` in the address bar to open the Firefox configuration.
+   Open a tab and enter ``about:config`` in the address bar to open the Firefox configuration.
 Search for ``network.negotiate-auth.trusted-uris`` and add the |FQDN| of your :program:`Keycloak` server, which is :samp:`ucs-sso-ng.{[Domain name]}` by default.

-Microsoft Edge
+.. tab:: Microsoft Edge

    For Microsoft Edge on Windows, you need to configure Kerberos authentication in the general settings of the operating system.
 Open the *Control Panel* and move to :menuselection:`Security --> Local Intranet --> Sites --> Advanced`.